NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-automatic/index.md

 #### What the Install script does:

 - Checks the python version and allows for selection if more than one Python3 interpreter is installed .
-- Creates the directory: **btwifiset** under your home directory, and downloads the BLE server python files there.
+- Creates the directory: **btwifiset** under /usr/local, and downloads the  python file btwifiset.py there.
 - Install dbus and GLib (pyCairo) python modules only if they are not already installed.
 - Modifies the existing bluetoothd.service system file to run the bluetooth BLE service created Python.
 - Creates a new systemd service file: btwifiset.service and starts it (+ auto-start on boot).